phantomgoose/ants/README.md

 ## Home base

-Ants have a home base (brown cells at the center of the screen) from which they begin foraging at the start of the simulation.
+Ants have a home base (purple cells at the center of the screen) from which they begin foraging at the start of the simulation.

 Ants drop off food here and refill home base pheromones when stepping on these cells.